erkston/lobby-bot-dl/README.md

 ### Configuration
 Copy config/config_example.json to config/config.json and edit accordingly.

-config.json (along with any changes made via /lbset command) is the 'default' config that is selected in the /startlobby command.
+config.json (along with any changes made via /lbset command) is the 'default' preset that is selected in the /startlobby command.
-Any additional configs added (NA.json, EU.json, etc) are independent and do not affect the default config.
+Any additional presets added (config/presets/NA.json, config/presets/EU.json, etc) are independent and do not affect the default config.
 These templates are loaded at /startlobby command execution, so it's possible to edit the configs while the bot is still running.

 Settings: